-In March 2020, the Financial Accounting Standards Board issued Accounting Standards Update 2020-04 ("ASU 2020-04") "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
+In March 2020, the Financial Accounting Standards Board issued Accounting Standards Update 2020-04 ("ASU 2020-04") "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting," and in January 2021, the Financial Accounting Standards Board issued Accounting Standards Update 2021-01 ("ASU 2021-01") "Reference Rate Reform (Topic 848): Scope."
 This guidance provides optional expedients and exceptions for applying generally accepted accounting principles to contract modifications and hedging relationships, subject to meeting certain criteria, that reference LIBOR or another reference rate expected to be discontinued.
-ASU 2020-20 is effective for all entities as of March 12, 2020 through December 31, 2022.
+ASU 2020-04 and ASU 2021-01 are effective for all entities as of March 12, 2020 through December 31, 2022.
 The Company expects that the adoption of this guidance will not have a material impact on the Company's financial position, result of operations or cash flows.